hoootis/CrueltyWorld/README.md

-# Template Rain World Mod
+# Cruelty World
-a simple template with an asset loader class
+puts the fleshy borders from Cruelty Squad into rain world.